Introduction

 Evaluating code for performance and security

-Greptile can help find oppurtinities for performance and security improvements.
+Greptile can help find opportunities for performance and security improvements.
 Simply point it to a file or directory, and ask!

 Examples